One Thousand Days Transformed - The Campaign for Cedarville

 What will my credentials and certifications be?

 PNP students are qualified to seek national certification through the Pediatric Nursing Certification Board (PNCB) or American Nurses Credentialing Center (ANCC).
+Our curriculum will prepare graduates to sit for either one of these exams.

-Can I work full time and be a full-time student?
+Can I work full-time and be a full-time student?

 The majority of PNP students will maintain full-time employment.
 However, once you begin the clinical courses, anticipate two days a week to meet the 200-hour clinical requirement for each of the three clinical semesters.
 If you have flexibility with self-scheduling, 12-hour shifts, or working weekends, this will be more conducive to maintaining full-time employment.
 We recognize that you are balancing many life demands and your decision to apply to graduate school implies you have determined that you will be able to balance work, school, and life demands.